AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-identities.md

 >[!IMPORTANT]
 >
->The [Experience Cloud ID Extension](https://exchange.adobe.com/experiencecloud.details.100160.adobe-experience-cloud-id-launch-extension.html) is not needed when implementing Adobe Experience Platform Web SDK, as the Web SDK JavaScript library contains the Visitor ID service functionality.
+>The [Experience Cloud ID Extension](https://exchange.adobe.com/apps/ec/100160/adobe-experience-cloud-id-launch-extension) is not needed when implementing Adobe Experience Platform Web SDK, as the Web SDK JavaScript library contains the Visitor ID service functionality.
 >
-> If your website is already using the Experience Cloud ID Service on your website&mdash;either through Visitor API or the Experience Cloud ID Service tag extension&mdash;and you would like to continue using it while migrating to Adobe Experience Platform Web SDK, you must be using the latest version of Visitor API or the Experience Cloud ID Service tag extension.
+> If your website is already using the Experience Cloud ID Service on your website&mdash;either through Visitor API or the Experience Cloud ID Service tag extension&mdash;and you would like to continue using it while migrating to Adobe Experience Platform Web SDK, you must use the latest version of Visitor API or the Experience Cloud ID Service tag extension.
 See [ID Migration](https://experienceleague.adobe.com/en/docs/experience-platform/edge/identity/overview) for more information.

 ## Create an identity namespace